yikstinis/yikstinis.github.io/readme.md

 ## Tripycal

-[Tripycal.com](https://tripycal.com/) - a project about interesting places and ways to spend time.
+[Tripycal.com](https://tripycal.com/) - project about interesting places and ways to spend time.
 It should allow users to find new places in their city and surrounding area, not miss something cool while traveling, and share their favorite places and impressions from the trip.